Azure/bicep-registry-modules/avm/res/insights/data-collection-rule/README.md

 ### Example 5: _Collecting Linux-specific information_

-This instance deploys the module to setup collection of Linux-specific performance counters and Linux Syslog.
+This instance deploys the module to setup the collection of Linux-specific performance counters and Linux Syslog.

 <details>